imjoy-team/ImJoy/docs/i2k_tutorial.md

 As an exercise, please use the encoding and decoding functions above to:

- 1. Get a base64 string from the canvas in the image viewer
+ 1. Get a `base64` string from the canvas in the image viewer
- 2. Call `process` and pass the base64 string
+ 2. Call `process` and pass the `base64` string
- 3. In the Python plugin, decode the base64 string into an image and process the image, for example, with [scikit-image](https://scikit-image.org/docs/stable/auto_examples/index.html) (e.g. [watershed](https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_watershed.html#sphx-glr-auto-examples-segmentation-plot-watershed-py)).
+ 3. In the Python plugin, decode the `base64` string into an image and process it, for example, using [scikit-image](https://scikit-image.org/docs/stable/auto_examples/index.html) (e.g. [watershed](https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_watershed.html#sphx-glr-auto-examples-segmentation-plot-watershed-py)).
- 4. Encode the result image into base64 string and return it
+ 4. Encode the result image into `base64` string and return it
- 5. Show the base64 string as an image on a canvas in the image viewer plugin
+ 5. Show the `base64` string as an image on a canvas in the image viewer plugin

 ### Build deep learning based segmentation plugin with CellPose